-Kim Stringfellow is an artist and educator residing in Joshua Tree, California.
-She teaches multimedia and photography courses at San Diego State University as an associate professor in the School of Art, Design, and Art History.
+Kim Stringfellow is an artist, educator, writer and independent curator based in Joshua Tree, California.
+She is a professor at San Diego State University’s School of Art + Design.
 She received her MFA in Art and Technology from the School of the Art Institute of Chicago in 2000.
 Claremont Graduate University awarded her an honorary doctoral degree in 2018.

-Stringfellow’s projects have been commissioned and funded by leading organizations including the California Council for the Humanities, the Creative Work Fund, the Graham Foundation for Advanced Studies in the Fine Arts, Los Angeles County Arts Commission and the Seattle Arts Commission.
+Stringfellow’s projects have been commissioned and funded by leading organizations including California Humanities, Creative Work Fund, Graham Foundation for Advanced Studies in the Fine Arts, Los Angeles County Arts Commission and the Seattle Arts Commission.
 She is a 2016 Andy Warhol Foundation for the Visual Arts Curatorial Fellow and a 2015 Guggenheim Fellow in Photography.
 In 2012, she became the second recipient of the Theo Westenberger Award for Artistic Excellence.
 The award honors the achievements of contemporary women whose work in photography, film, and new media transforms how we see the American West.
 To coincide with her receiving this award, Jackrabbit Homestead was exhibited at the Autry National Center’s Irene Helen Jones Parks Gallery of Art from September 13, 2014 – August 23, 2015.
 Other awards include a Center for Cultural Innovation (CCI) “Investing in Artists” equipment grant in 2010.